idia640/presentations/week06/PITCHME.md

 Todorov reference in Kahneman pg.
 90.

- "Todorov showed his [Princeton] students pictures of men's faces, sometimes for as little as one-tenth of a seciond, and asked them to rate the faces on various attributes, including likability and competence.
+ "Todorov showed his [Princeton] students pictures of men's faces, sometimes for as little as one-tenth of a second, and asked them to rate the faces on various attributes, including likability and competence.
 Observers agreed quite well on these ratings.
 The faces that Todorov showed were not a random set: they were the campaign portraits of politicians competing for elective office."

 When he compared the results of electoral races to ratings of competence, what happened?

-In about 70% of the races, the winner was the canddate whose face had earned higher ratings of competence.
-Todorov judged "competence" by combining two dimentions of strength and trustworthiness.
+In about 70% of the races, the winner was the candidate whose face had earned higher ratings of competence.
+Todorov judged "competence" by combining two dimensions of strength and trustworthiness.
 [No way to prove this, but this reflects judgements influenced by attributes we value.]

 We're very good at relative judgements - using prototypes & exemplars.